 Do you work with flowers that are locally sourced and/or sustainably grown?

 Do you only work with fresh flowers?

 Will you make suggestions to lower the budget without compromising the aesthetic look?

 What kind of wraps can you do for the bouquets?

 When will you create my floral pieces, and how will they be stored before the wedding?

 Can you help me preserve my bouquet?

-For more assistance with selecting the best vendors such as your florist, let's chat!
+Want more help selecting the best vendors?
 We would love to help you put together an amazing team of wedding vendors.
+Let's chat :)